 - These are used for air pollution control, illuminated screens on electronic devices, and the polishing of optical-quality glass.

-What is rare earth dilemma?
+What is a rare earth dilemma?

-- The extraction of REMs is one of the most environmentally negative and toxic generating of all mining practices.
+The extraction of REMs is one of the most environmentally negative and toxic generating of all mining practices.

 - China produces tens of millions of tons of wastewater every year while extracting rare earth minerals.